Sailing Adventure Camp

 Thursday/Friday (Overnight): Captaining, Calleva Cup

-Riley’s Lock, Edwards Ferry, Gravely Point, Sharpshin Island, Sandy Point
+Riley’s Lock, Edwards Ferry, Gravely Point, Sharpshin Island, Sandy Point.
+(Variable dependent on group ability and experience).

-Sailing, Calleva’s only non-whitewater water activity, although don’t think we haven’t tried to take the sailboats down rapids.
-Picture floating down the river like Tom Sawyer and Huck Finn, basking in the warmth of the sun on a beautiful summer day.
-Now add a big sail, 3-4 of your friends, fellow campers or Calleva Staff trying to board and pirate your boat, and this is a typical day in Sailing Camp.
 Campers will be introduced to our Hobie Cat sailboats, taught how to harness the wind, plot a course, and lead a group of fellow boatmates.
-Our Hobie Cat sailboats are perfect for beginners all the way to the weathered captain.
+Our Hobie Cat sailboats are perfect for beginning sailors all the way to the weathered captain.
 The goal of Sailing Camp is to get the campers comfortable to sail their boats without a Calleva staff, just their fellow boatmates.
 Skills are taught using games, challenges, races, and fun.
 All of our skills are put to the test during the overnight on Thursday to Friday.
 On Friday morning campers will get a chance to bring home the Calleva Cup in our weekly sailing race.

 *Please note for 2019 there will be only one, mixed age sailing group per week.

 This year, Calleva is offering campers the option to purchase a GearBag during checkout which includes all the camping gear you will need for your overnight.
 These duffle bags come home with your camper on the bus before the overnight so it can be packed with personal clothes and toiletries!